paragi/php-io/README.md

 Don't hesitate to submit an issue on github.
 But please provide a reproducible example.

-Code should look good and compact, and be covered by a test case or example where posible.
+Code should look good and compact, and be covered by a test case or example where possible.
 Please don't change the formatting style laid out, without a very good reason.

 Things that needs doing is: